-Test methods for analysis of all samples will be performed according to procedures documented in SW-846.
-Regulated wastes treated at the Former OB Unit and OD Unit are included in these analyses.
+Test methods for analysis of all samples will be performed according to procedures documented in the most current version of SW-846.
+Hazardous constituents associated with the regulated wastes treated at the Former OB Unit and the OD Unit are included in these analyses.
 Recommended analytical methods, detection limits, and instrumentation are provided in Table X-2 for metals analysis; in Table X-3 for organics, perchlorate, total petroleum hydrocarbons (TPH), total organic carbon (TOC), sulfides and pH analysis; and in Table X-4 for high explosives (HE) analysis.
-Minimum calibration, operation, quality control (bias, precision, blank and matrix effects) and requirements for laboratory analyses shall be performed as listed in the individual analytical methods of SW-846.
+Minimum calibration, operation, quality control (bias, precision, blank and matrix effects) requirements for laboratory analyses shall be performed as listed in the individual analytical methods of SW-846.
 All laboratory analyst notebooks, log sheets, instrument printouts, charts, and calculations relevant to analyses of these samples shall be identified and remain accessible.
 This information may be requested for independent review and validation.